Have Yourself A Safe Little Holiday

 Holiday Decorating is fraught with all sorts of potential hazards.

 - When decorating, avoid lighted candles, which can ignite trees, boughs, and even gift-wrapped presents.

 - For natural trees, make sure there is an adequate water source to maintain the moisture content.
 Dry, brittle trees are highly combustible, even with low-wattage light bulbs!

 - Make sure your tree is properly anchored and away from door entrances and heat sources like the fireplace or heat vent.

 - If you must use breakable ornaments, place them high enough on the tree out of reach of children and pets.

-- Holiday plants may be poisonous to children and pets, like mistletoe, holly berries, cherry and amaryllis.
-Keep them out of reach, or decorate with silk plants instead.
+- Holiday plants may be poisonous to children and pets, and mistletoe, holly berries, cherry, and amaryllis.
+Keep them out of reach, or decorate them with silk plants instead.

 - Use no more than three light sets on a single extension cord.
 Extension cords should be placed against the wall to avoid tripping hazards, but do not run cords under rugs, around furniture legs or across doorways.

 - Make sure all decorative lights go off at bedtime.